Social media strategy and planning essentials

 - 1. Mobile – people accessing the internet via mobile increased by 60.3% to 818.4m between 2012 and 2014

 - 2. Older user adoption – on Twitter the 55-64 year age bracket is the fastest growing demographic with 79% growth rate since 2012; the fastest growing demographic on Facebook and Google+ is the 45-54 year age bracket.

-Improved mobile connectivity globally has increased ‘on the go’ social activity, from catching up on friends’ updates to sharing content and watching video.
-Social media usage research in the US from Ruder Finn measures the reasons why people go online and socialising is one of the key drivers:
+Improved mobile connectivity globally has increased ‘on the go’ social activity, from catching up on friends’ updates to sharing content and watching a video.
+Social media usage research in the US from Ruder Finn measures the reasons why people go online and socializing is one of the key drivers: